-- 13.12.1 The successful candidate shall receive a letter of appointment in duplicate from the President (or designate) specifying the terms of employment, including: - (a) the College in which the appointment is made and the Program(s) with which the appointment is affiliated; - (b) rank of appointment; - (c) type of appointment, and if shared, the agreement reached with the Dean per Article 13.9.1.2; - (d) nominal salary, and where applicable actual salary; - (e) amount and review date of market differential, if applicable; - (f) date on which the appointment commences; - (g) recognized years of service, if any, pursuant to Article 13.5; - (h) duration of appointment period, where applicable; - (i) details of the amount and conditions applying to any start up funds provided; - (j) other terms and conditions of the appointment as have been agreed upon by the candidate and the University provided they are not inconsistent with the terms of this Agreement; and - (k) a statement that the appointment is subject to the terms of the current Agreement which is renegotiated from time to time and to the University's Market Differential Policy. - A copy of this Agreement and a letter from the Association which invites the candidate to contact the Association prior to accepting the Employer's offer shall be included with the letter of appointment.
-If the offer is acceptable to the candidate, the candidate shall sign and return one (1) copy of the letter to the Provost or designate.
+- 13.12.1 The successful candidate shall receive a letter of appointment in duplicate from the President (or designate) specifying the terms of employment, including: - (a) the Faculty in which the appointment is made and the Program(s) with which the appointment is affiliated; - (b) rank of appointment; - (c) type of appointment, and if shared, the agreement reached with the Dean per Article 13.9.1.2; - (d) nominal salary, and where applicable actual salary; - (e) amount, start and end dates of any additional stipend(s) given to the Member where applicable; - (f) date on which the appointment commences; - (g) appropriate CDI placement in accordance with Article 13.5 and Article 48; - (h) duration of appointment period, where applicable; - (i) details of the amount and conditions applying to any start up funds provided; - (j) other terms and conditions of the appointment as have been agreed upon by the candidate and the University provided they are not inconsistent with the terms of this Agreement; and - (k) a statement that the appointment is subject to the terms of the current Agreement which is renegotiated from time to time. - 13.12.2 A link to this Agreement and a letter from the Association which invites the candidate to contact the Association prior to accepting the Employer's offer shall be included with the letter of appointment.

-ARTICLE 14: TERM APPOINTMENTS OF TEACHING MEMBERS (EXCLUDING SENIOR LABORATORY INSTRUCTORS AND LIBRARIANS)
+ARTICLE 14: TERM APPOINTMENTS OF TEACHING MEMBERS (EXCLUDING SENIOR LABORATORY INSTRUCTORS, SENIOR INSTRUCTORS)